fluencelabs/docs/docs/build-mvm/quickstarts/your_first_function.md

     target: js
 ```

-For our purposes, let's focus on the the deployment (1) section which is a list of deployments.
+Let's focus on section (1), which is a list of deployments.
 In our case, we have only one deployment for our *myService* Marine service.

 * *targetWorkers*: specifies how many instances of Cloudless Deployment you want.
-If you are looking for high-availability, you should specify a larger number of workers.
+If you are looking for high-availability, you should specify a larger number of workers, such as the three specified by default.
 * *pricePerWorkerEpoch*: specifies how much you are willing to pay for each worker per epoch in *tUSDC* and *USDC* for mainnet deployment.
 For development purposes, the duration of an epoch is defined as 15 seconds for the testnet and if your offer of USDC 0.0001 is accepted, you will be charged that amount per epoch per worker.
-If your offer does not result in a match on the marketplace, you may want to look into the feasibility of your payment proposal. *Note that epoch-based pricing a temporary solution that will be replaced by request-based pricing in short order.
+If your offer does not result in a match on the marketplace, you may want to look into the feasibility of your payment proposal. *Note that epoch-based pricing a temporary solution that will be replaced by request-based pricing in short order.*
 * *initialBalance*: This is the amount of USDC you are committing to seed your deployment.
 You can add or withdraw funds once the your offer was successfully matched on the marketplace.
 In this case, you can expect your deployment to be available for invocation for 10 epochs or 2.5 minutes.
 That should be enough to make sure that our Cloudless Deployment works as planned.
 * *services* specifies which Marine services are part of the deployment.
 Note that you can include more than Marine service in your deployment as well as none assuming you have a *spell* to deploy.
-* *spell*: specifies which Cloudless Scheduler service you wan to deploy.
+* *spell*: specifies which Cloudless Scheduler service you want to deploy.
 See the [Cloudless Scheduler](../how-to/schedule_functions.md) section for more information.

-We have now set up everything we need for the CLI to create and submit our offer to the marketplace and since out testnet providers are quite cooperative, there shouldn't be any problems getting this offer matched.
+We have set up everything we need for the CLI to create and submit our offer to the marketplace and since our testnet providers are quite cooperative, there shouldn't be any problems getting your offer matched.
 Time to move to the deployment phase for which we use the `fluence deploy` command:

 ```bash
 fluence deploy myDeployment